-This guide is made up of excerpts from the critically-acclaimed book, Following Through.
-It describes how authors Steve Levinson and Pete Greider began their journey to make sense of why we humans have so much trouble following through on our good intentions.
+This guide is made up mostly of excerpts from the critically-acclaimed book, Following Through.
+It describes the early efforts of authors Steve Levinson and Pete Greider to make sense of why we humans have so much trouble following through on our good intentions.

 I (Steve) live in Minnesota.
 Early every fall, I have fine intentions of getting a huge supply of firewood ready for the long winter.
 One chilly Sunday afternoon in November, after many weeks of procrastination, I decided that enough was enough.
 It was definitely time to get the job done, especially since a big snowstorm was on the way.
 I also wanted to watch the Minnesota Vikings football game on television, but I decided that the firewood must come first.

 As I sat on the couch looking out the window at the place in the yard where a winter’s worth of cut and neatly stacked firewood should have been, I noticed a squirrel gathering acorns.
 I thought, “That squirrel is doing the same thing I’m about to do.
 He’s getting ready for winter.”
 Then I lingered a while longer to think about how lucky I am to be a human.

 “After all,” I thought, “I have intelligence and foresight.
 I can use my mind to figure out exactly what I should do.
 All that little squirrel can do is run on instinct.
 He probably doesn’t even have a clue about why he’s picking up acorns and storing them away.
 He just does it.”
 Then I watched the football game.

 And the entire postgame show.

 And then I decided that since it would soon be dark and it was already snowing, I might as well watch the next game, too.